PwC China supports ‘Project prosperity’ a nature-based solution to abandoned farmland in Hong Kong SAR

 Designing a circular model offers a solution to help rehabilitate nature and support resilience for coastal communities

 The project is now running on a pilot basis with two planting sites prepared, planting completed and promising growth underway.
-The conservation area is called Ha Pak Nai and is an important biodiversity hot spot, home to one of the largest seagrass beds (4 hectares) in Hong Kong.
+The conservation area is called Ha Pak Nai and is an important biodiversity hot spot, home to one of the largest seagrass beds (4 hectares) in Hong Kong SAR.
 As well as being home to many different species, the biodiverse area plays an important role as a nursery and feeding ground for the horseshoe crab which is currently under environmental threat.
 The environment of Ha Pak Nai is being impacted by pollution, soil erosion and contamination caused by onshore human activities entering into nearby waterways and making their way into mudflats and the ocean.
 Another cause of damage in the area is abandoned farm operations that have also led to erosion and neglected contaminants leaking into streams and the sea.

 Through this project, APOF’s aim is to not only conserve and rehabilitate the marine ecosystem with the planting of bamboo but also work together with the local communities to educate and establish new intergenerational knowledge and a sustainable income for local coastal farmers.